turisap/Priority-Queue/README.md

 Clone this repo and run `npm install` in the root directory.

 ## Usage
-To compile a production build run `npm run build`.
+To compile a production build run `npm run build` in the root directory.
 It creates `build.js` in `dist` directory.
 You can import it as follows:

 `const Queue = require('./build.js');`